matn7/CS-Notes/src/main/java/mutithreading/concurrency_and_parallelism/README.md

 ## Parallelism

-- Processing many time at the same time.
+- Processing many tasks at the same time.

 ***